MissStrong/ICD2O/Notes/Unit 2/Note 06 - For...Of Loops.md

 ![](../../Images/For_Loop1.png)

-This is useful when we need to keep track of the indices.
-In this case we didn't need them, so we can use a different strategy.
+This is useful when we need to keep track of the index of each item.
+Since we didn't use the indices, we could use a different strategy.

 ### For...Of Loops